fake-name/StatsdWidgets/README.md

 `VBD_OO`.
 This is because in my application, they're constant and fixed, so I don't feel the need to bother.

+Due to the limitations of the statsd message format, some modifications are done to the string keys (parenthesis in the column names break things).
+Additionally, some cleaning is done to your VM names, though this is probably less thorough then it needs to be to handle arbitrary VM names.
+Primarily, literal dots (`.`) in the VM names are transformed to underscores (`_`), because otherwise they wind up being interpreted as components of the statsd gauge path.
+Other special characters are not currently handled, their presence will probably cause statsd to do interesting or strange things.
+It is probably not a good idea to use this tool in a context where the VM names can be controlled by a untrusted user.

 Have Fun!

 License: BSD